joaonsamenezes/QuestuaFrontend/README.md

 ## Overview

-Questua is a mobile application that provides a gamified language learning experience through quests, interactive dialogues and progression systems.
+Questua is a mobile application that delivers a gamified language learning experience through quests, interactive dialogues and progression systems.

-The app allows users to explore structured learning paths, interact with characters, and track their evolution using a dynamic progression model.
+Users explore structured learning paths, interact with characters, and track their evolution using a dynamic progression model.

 ---